Deepak-rathor/PdfReader/README.md

 # PdfReader
-AudioBook:- This is an application built in Python that can read any PDF and convert that Pdf-text in Audio.
+AudioBook:- This is an application that built in Python that can read any PDF and convert that Pdf-text in Audio.